OrchardCMS/OrchardCore/src/docs/reference/core/Data/README.md

     });
 ```

-For example, if you don't know by advance the tenant names, you can register a global options configuration using custom rules based on tenant names.
+For example, if you don't know by advance the tenant names, you can register a global configuration implementing `IConfigureNamedOptions<YesSqlOptions>` to provide options based on tenant names.

 ```C#
 builder.Services